ViolatedMind/desynced-dedicated-server/README.md

 While the server is console application it is yet to create a tray window - thats why I have used xvfb to simulate xserver and wine over wineconsole.

 ## Configuration
-These are the session_settings and game_settings for the server
+These are the session_settings and game_settings for the server.

 | Env variable             | Default                    | Values                       | Meaning                                                                    |
 |--------------------------|----------------------------|------------------------------|----------------------------------------------------------------------------|